Jonathan-CO/OmniStack-06-RocketBox/README.md

 - React-Native-FileViewer: The function is not compatible with version 0.62.2 of react native.

-However, the backend and web frontend have been completely development
+However, the backend and web frontend have been completely development.

+Any contributions are welcome to increase the quality of the project and to solve the problems faced.